The Shining Ending, Explained

 The second half brings out the worst in Jack, his actions replicating that of Grady’s and also notice the scrapbook placed beside the typewriter.
 Jack had been researching the incidents that took place in the hotel quite possibly for his story and uses this information to conjure up a plot.
 About the Jack in the picture, Kubrick confirmed that it wasn’t taken at The Overlook and doesn’t serve as an evidence of Grady’s claim that Jack had always been the caretaker.
 It could well be a metaphor for the immortality of evil, with Jack being the most relatable character to the audience to depict that and also to be noted is Grady’s absence and the fact that the picture appears only after Jack froze to death.

 Talking about The Overlook, the epicenter, Ullman’s room is very strange.
 Notice how we are shown a symmetrical window centered shot, this is because the placement of the window is impossible.
-When Jack walks from the reception to the room, the camera travels in a perpendicular fashion highlighting the angle of the room and the apparent absence of a wall behind Ullman’s room.
-Kubrick was responsible for such awkward structuring, mainly because he wanted to instill horror through ambience.
-What’s the fun in a horror movie if the characters could just run through corridors swiftly and escape through the main door without any hindrance.
+When Jack walks from the reception to the room, the camera travels in a perpendicular fashion, highlighting the angle of the room and the apparent absence of a wall behind Ullman’s room.
+Kubrick was responsible for such awkward structuring, mainly because he wanted to instill horror through the ambiance.
+What’s the fun in a horror movie if the characters could just run through corridors swiftly and escape through the main door without any hindrance?
 Even the Gold Room is spatially impossible due to its enormous size, a beautiful irony of the vastness of the effect of claustrophobia.

 Coming to Grady, who I think like Lloyd was a fragment of representation of the hotel that would explain his statement “I have always been here” and look how throughout the scene Jack looks right in the direction of the mirror, almost like envisioning himself.
 There are so many doors in the movie that lead nowhere, like our ideas of the movie that according to Kubrick offer no explanation and hence raises the question : What is the maze?
 The Overlook or the hedge structure.

 The Bear Man.
-The most disturbing aspect of the movie and something that creeped me out after thinking about it (I am an avid horror movie fan but this aspect is just terrifying).
+It is the most disturbing aspect of the movie and something that creeped me out after thinking about it (I am an avid horror movie fan, but this aspect is just terrifying).
 The Bear Man is the biggest evidence of Danny’s sexual abuse.
 Yes!
 In addition to beating him, Jack sexually abuses Danny.
 I believe this prominently takes place in the scene where Jack makes Danny sit on his lap.
 Notice how we are shown a freaked out Jack through the mirror (reality) calling Danny to come to him.
 We are no more shown the mirror, questioning the accuracy of the depiction, while he makes Danny sit on his lap and this is when Jack abuses him (the bathroom door is open and there’s no toilet paper).

 Let’s take a look from the beginning.
 13 minutes into the movie when Danny wakes up in his bedroom, his head rests on a bear pillow and very surprisingly 13 minutes from the end we encounter the bear man.
 The shot of the bathroom door with Danny bending is very similar to the shot of the room with the bear man performing fellatio on an unknown man in a posture similar to Danny’s.
 The similarities are intentional.
 There’s also a poster of bears right above Danny’s bed with the smaller bear on its knees.
 Now comes the most shocking question.
 Why does Tony stay in Danny’s mouth?
 It’s understood for people to develop a separate identity as a result of trauma, with the identity built upon the very details of such incidents, i.e, Tony living in Danny’s mouth and Danny’s reluctance to talk about it.
 Also notice his two hands placed on his crotch, almost like protecting it from something.